mithrand/github-viewer/README.md

 if you got nvm install you can use `nvm use` to set your proper node version for this project.

+### Contributions

+Create a PR against main, test and build will run against Pr to ensure nothing breaks.

 ## Available Scripts

 In the project directory, you can run: